Sorry, you need to enable JavaScript to visit this website.

 • Youth work in times of socio-ecological transformation

-Research is also conducted at the state (Länder) level on the development of child and youth work, in particular in the context of individual states.
-This research often focusses on individual topics that are of relevance to youth work in the states.
-For example, the Saxon child and youth office (Landesjugendamt Sachsen) and the municipal social association of Saxony (Kommunaler Sozialverband Sachsen) jointly fund a smart youth work project in Saxony (entitled "Smarte Jugendarbeit Sachsen"), which is working with experts and young people to develop a research-based concept for adapting youth work to the demands of the digital age.
+Research is also conducted at the state (Länder) level on the development of child and youth work.
+Thematic focuses vary by federal state – from digitalisation, political education civic education, crisis management to inclusion – always with the goal of assessing and further improving the quality of youth work on the ground.
+The Saxon child and youth office (Landesjugendamt Sachsen) and the municipal social association of Saxony (Kommunaler Sozialverband Sachsen) jointly fundes from 2028 until 2024 a smart youth work project in Saxony (entitled "Smarte Jugendarbeit Sachsen"), which was working with experts and young people to develop a research-based concept for adapting youth work to the demands of the digital age.
+In North Rhine-Westphalia, the practice-based research project "momente" ran from 2021 to 2024.
+It was coordinated by TH Köln – University of Applied Sciences – and funded by the state ministry for youth (Landesjugendministerium, MKFFI).
+The three-year project aimed to develop conceptual foundations for civic education in open child and youth work, investigating how "political moments" in the everyday life of open youth facilities can be identified and strengthened.
 Until 2018 the University of Göttingen cooperated with the queer network of Lower Saxony (Queeres Netzwerk Niedersachsen) and the Lower Saxony youth council (Landesjugendring Niedersachsen) on a study funded by the Ministry for Social Affairs, Health and Equality of Lower Saxony (Niedersächsisches Ministerium für Soziales, Gesundheit und Gleichstellung) to develop practical action recommendations for youth work with LGBTQ* young people with special consideration to the regional challenges faced in Lower Saxony.
+In 2024, the Thuringian Ministry of Social Affairs, in cooperation with the Thuringian Youth Council (Landesjugendring Thüringen), commissioned a study on inclusion in youth work, associational youth work and youth social work.
+A survey was conducted to assess how well young people with disabilities are included in youth work programmes.
+The results showed that providing inclusive services requires comprehensive commitment across financial, personnel, structural and methodological levels.
+Based on these findings, several guidelines were developed to further improve the participation of young people with disabilities in youth work.
+As a next step, the Ministry plans to establish a dedicated inclusion office for youth work, which will advise practitioners on how to implement inclusive measures.

 Aside from research by universities and research institutes, the associations and organisations themselves both finance and conduct research activities.
 One example is the research department of the Federation of Protestant Youth in Germany (Arbeitsgemeinschaft der Evangelischen Jugend in Deutschland, aej).
 In addition to publishing the aej’s own studies on conceptual approaches to child and youth work in a Protestant context, the aej research department tackles fundamental questions relating to Protestant youth work and organises a regular forum (entitled "Forum Wissenschaft und Praxis") to provide a platform for dialogue between academics and practitioners.
 Another example is the Franco-German Youth Office (Deutsch-Französisches Jugendwerk), which has its own research department that looks at the evolution and evaluation of educational concepts, as well as issues relating to youth in Europe.

 Beyond research data, official national statistics are gathered on youth work at local authority level (e.g. staffing, number of facilities, financing).
 Efforts to collect more data on youth work have been stepped up in recent years.
 For example, federal statistics have been updated to include information on youth work services.
-Individual associations, for instance aej, combine their own questions on associational youth work with the federal statistics surveys in order to gain a deeper insight into the services of their own association structures.
 State-level data is available in most of the federal states.

 At local authority level, some communities collect data on youth work beyond the scope of the federal statistics, e.g. for planning purposes.
 No nationwide overview exists of the community-level data.

 The federal government’s Child and Youth Report (Kinder- und Jugendbericht), which evaluates various aspects of youth work, is published every four years.
+The 16th Child and Youth Report (2020) focussed in particular on the promotion of the democratic education of young people.
 The federal states also produce their own child and youth reports on a regular basis.

 Participative youth work